Hernando eSchool High School Course Descriptions

 Geometry exists everywhere in the world around you.
 We use it to build bridges, design maps, and even create perspective in paintings.
 Throughout this course, students will use problem solving and real world application to gain the knowledge and understanding of geometric concepts and their practical uses.

-Math for College Readiness (*)
+Math for College Algebra

 Science